 Can I bring a claim for medical negligence?

-Cauda Equina Syndrome is a rare condition and it can be caused without negligence - for example by a tumour or trauma.
+Cauda Equina Syndrome is a rare condition and it can be caused without medical negligence - for example by a tumour or trauma.
 But it can also be due to negligent or delayed surgery.
-Often claims are brought due to the delay in diagnosis through an MRI scan or delay in treatment to surgically release the compressed nerves.
+Often clinical negligence claims are brought due to the delay in diagnosis through an MRI scan or delay in treatment to surgically release the compressed nerves.
 All too often the “red flag” earning warning signs are missed and temporary symptoms can become permanent.

 Why choose Tozers?

-We’re on the legal panel for the Cauda Equina Syndrome Association in recognition of our expertise in this area.
+Our solicitors are on the legal panel for the Cauda Equina Syndrome Association in recognition of our expertise in this area.
 The experience we have in cauda equina syndrome claims means we understand the current legal, medical and practical issues.
 We also have access to the leading experts and Barristers to make sure that we achieve the best possible outcome for you.

 We understand that day-to-day life with cauda equina syndrome can be very hard.
 You may need care and assistance with ‘normal’ activities, be forced to give up your employment and be unable to lead a full and active life.
 If you have cauda equina syndrome and need practical help and support, please contact the Cauda Equina Syndrome Association helpline on 03335 777 113.